liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 Of course the tests are red, we had to add the `post` function in `PageHandler` then the `postPageAction` in the Controller.

-We are going to create a `post` function that takes the parameters (as an array) containing all the fields of the entity `Page`, the form is responsible to validate and hydrate the new `Page` object, then this object is persisted to the Object Manager.
+We are going to create a `post` function that takes the parameters (as an array) containing all the fields of the entity `Page`,

+the **form** is responsible to validate and hydrate the new `Page` object, then this object is persisted to the Object Manager.

-## The validation
+## Step 2 The Entity validation

-We have to add a validation layer that will be invisible because the form will perform it automatically:
+We have to add the validation layer that will be invisible, the form will perform it automatically:

 	# src/Acme/BlogBundle/Resources/config/validation.yml
 	Acme\BlogBundle\Entity\Page: